Marie-Ehrman/Marie_Ehrman_Portfolio_Page/README.md

 - Pug
 - Node.js and npm

+### Extra Credit

-### Personalized Styling
+Personalized Styling
+- links open in new tabs
-- change background color
+- background color
-- style hover over projet images to shift right slightly
+- style hover over project images
-- make the Project Title clickable to open the Live links
+- project title clickable to open the "Live links" in a new tab
 - color of the side bar
 - color of the top bar for mobile display
-- change button color and border radius of the Live links and the GitHub links
+- change button color, hover, and border radius of the Live links and the GitHub links
-- add border radius to round corners of project
+- border radius and shadow to project thumbnails

+Error Pug Template
+Nodemon added to package.json "starts". npm start from the terminal will serve the app